 You need to avoid very small fish like neon tetras as they can be mistakenly eaten by these silver dollars.

-Also, some fish that are not mentioned above can be compatible with these silver dollars, all you have to check those fish temperament and water requirements.
-Fish with similar nature and needs can go well with these silver dollars.
+Also, some fish not mentioned above can be compatible with these silver dollars.
+All you have to check those fish’s temperament and water requirements.
+Fish with similar natures and needs can go well with these silver dollars.

 Keyhole Cichlid